AdobeDocs/experience-manager-core-components.en/help/developing/amp.md

 To support this, a customized page component is used, which loads just the AMP-specific CSS for components present on the page.

+>[!NOTE]
+>
+>Due to AMP design limitations Adobe does not support the use of the Responsive Grid with the AMP version of your page.

 For further requirements and technical details, please see the [GitHub developer documentation.](https://github.com/adobe/aem-core-wcm-components/tree/master/extensions/amp)